cero-absoluto/vozciudadana/README.md

 - **Pseudonymous** — phone numbers are used only for verification and transformed into irreversible pseudonymous identifiers.
 The original number is not stored after verification.
 - **Verified** — real phone number via SMS OTP.
 One verified number, one adhesion per protest.
-- **Geographica affiliation signals** — SIM, IP and optional GPS confirmation contribute to reliability scoring.
+- **Geographic affiliation signals** — SIM, IP and optional GPS confirmation contribute to reliability scoring.
 - **Publicly auditable** — integrity hashes and public commitments allow independent verification of every closed report.
 Results can be verified by anyone using the in-app verifier or the public API.

 Available in 🇪🇸 ES · 🇬🇧 EN · 🇫🇷 FR · 🇨🇳 中文